stuyam/hotwire_native_version_gate/README.md

 Hotwire.config.applicationUserAgentPrefix = "Hotwire Native App Android/$appVersion;"
 ```

-Step 2: Install the gem in your Rails app:
+**Step 2**: Install the gem in your Rails app:
 ```
 bundle add hotwire_native_version_gate
 ```

-Step 3: Include the concern in your ApplicationController.
+**Step 3**: Include the concern in your ApplicationController.
 Note: If you have a lot of features defined, it might be a good idea to include it in its own concern to avoid crowding your ApplicationController:
 ```ruby
 class ApplicationController < ActionController::Base
   include HotwireNativeVersionGate::Concern
 end
 ```

-Step 4: Add features:
+**Step 4**: Add features:
 ```ruby
 class ApplicationController < ActionController::Base
   include HotwireNativeVersionGate::Concern